 The research areas of Follicum?

 Hair growth: Our most developed research project is focusing on the stimulation of hair growth for patients with unwanted hair loss (partial or whole baldness).
-Our drug candidate FOL-005 has been through a clinical phase I/IIa trial in Berlin/Hamburg with very positive results.
+Our drug candidate, the peptide FOL-005, has in 2018 been through a clinical phase I/IIa trial in Berlin/Hamburg with very positive results.
 In 2020 a second phase II study is performed on scalp with our newly developed topical formuation on male alopecia patients.

 Read more: FOL-005 and regulation of hair growth

-Diabetes: Our initial research on human proteins has continued and during Spring 2017 we observed a substantial release of insulin from mice pancreas in pre-clinical trials with a peptides derived from another protein, FOL-014.
+Diabetes: Our initial research on human proteins has continued and during Spring 2017 we observed a substantial release of insulin from mice pancreas in preclinical trials with a peptide derived from another protein, FOL-014.
 The basic research is carried out with different research groups at the University of Lund, the location of our founders.
-Our diabetes project is mainly carried out at the Clinical Research Centre (CRC) at the University Hospital in Malmö – managed by professor Jan Nilssons research group.
+Our diabetes project is mainly carried out at the Clinical Research Centre (CRC) at the University Hospital in Malmö – managed by professor Jan Nilsson’s research group.
 This is mainly due to a large governmental founding on diabetes from the Swedish Foundation of Strategic Research.